-Militia units would form.
-Military exercises and drills would be carried out with militia companies forming, marching and training in the use of their muskets and other arms.
+The militiamen would carry out military exercises and drills, marching and training in the use of their muskets and other arms.
 Attendance was mandatory for a citizen soldier to claim membership – and pay – as a militia member.

-In addition to the official activities, attendees would be treated to food and drink provided by local vendors, for whom a muster was a windfall.
+In addition to the official activities, local vendors would provide food and drink during a muster.

-And with the final exclamation point added to the American Revolution in 1783 – the signing of the treaty of Paris – young Americans were proud and frisky upon these occasions.
-Soldiers from the North Shore towns of Ipswich and Rowley came to Boston for the event.
+With the final exclamation point added to the American Revolution in 1783 – the signing of the Treaty of Paris – young Americans were proud and frisky upon these occasions.
+And so in 1787, soldiers from the North Shore towns of Ipswich and Rowley came to Boston for the event.

-Among the attendees were young Daniel Foster of Rowley and Amos Chapman of Ipswich.
-At the closing of the muster, it was traditional for the privates to continue firing volleys from their muskets into the air as a salute to the officers.
-It was discouraged – not only was it disorderly, it was unsafe since the musket balls might fall anywhere and the militia members were not reliably sober by the end of a muster.
+Young Daniel Foster came from Rowley to the muster and Amos Chapman from Ipswich.
+At the closing of the muster, privates liked to continue firing volleys from their muskets into the air as a salute to the officers.
+The officers, however, discouraged the practice.
+Not only was it disorderly, it was unsafe since the musket balls might fall anywhere.
+In addition, the militia members were not reliably sober by the end of a muster.

-That’s how it came to be that on October 22, 1787 Daniel Foster shot Amos Chapman in the leg with a musket ball.
+That’s how it came to be on October 22, 1787.
+Daniel Foster shot Amos Chapman in the leg with a musket ball.
 The ball carried a full three inches into Chapman’s leg and for six days he fought for his life.
-On October 29, Chapman died.
+On the seventh, Chapman died.

-The court took a dim view of Foster’s activities.
+The court took a dim view of Foster’s behavior.
 Foster was indicted by the court in Salem in August of 1788 for manslaughter.
 He had “feloniously and wilfully” killed Chapman.
-Foster declared he was not guilty.
+Foster pleaded his innocence.

-In June of 1789, the Court at Ipswich concluded that Foster had paid the costs of the court, as ordered in Hancock’s pardon, and released him without further punishment.
+In June of 1789, the court at Ipswich concluded that Foster had paid the costs of the court, as ordered in Hancock’s pardon.
+It granted him his release without further punishment.

 This story updated in 2022.